This Instagram Captures The Glory Days Of L.A.'s Chicana Party Crews

 Rosales, now 35, has been living in New York for the past 15 years.
 It was nostalgia for her adolescence spent in the crew scene that pushed her to begin the Instagram feed @veteranas_and_rucas, a digital archive of southern California's party and gang scene in the 1980s and '90s.

-The women's masculine style of dress represented the strength and struggle of marginalized Southern California Mexican-Americans — a community sidelined by racism and classism.
+The women's masculine style of dress represented the strength and struggle of marginalised Southern California Mexican-Americans — a community sidelined by racism and classism.

 Rosales acts as curator, inviting other Chicana women to send in their personal photos and videos from their time in party crews.
 The result is an online collective where past crew members can reminisce and outsiders can view a cultural narrative that Rosales feels the media typically misrepresents as violent.
 She aims to foster an understanding of how party crews gave young people a sense of belonging within a society in which they weren't accepted.